Ministry of Labour, Social, Family Affairs and Integration

 All children aged six years and above must attend school.
 Your child must start school in August if he or she has turned six years old by 1 July.
 Compulsory schooling lasts eleven school years and ends when reaching the age of 18 years at the latest.
 Parents are responsible for ensuring their child’s compulsory school attendance.

 Important dates before school enrolment

 When your child is aged between four-and-a-half and five-and-a-half years, you will be invited to a very important meeting at your local primary school which you need to attend under any circumstances: the introductory interview for four-and-a-half year old children.
 You and your child will be invited to this meeting.
 During the interview, the teachers will check if your child’s development is in accordance with with his or her age and whether your child can speak and understand German.

 Free choice of school

 Parents may name a school of their choice when registering their child.
 As a precaution, it is advisable to state two more schools in case your first choice cannot be realised.
-An overview of all primary schools is listed at hamburg.de or on a map published by Hamburg’s Ministry for School and Vocational Training.
+An overview of all primary schools is listed on a map published by Hamburg’s Ministry for School and Vocational Training.

 At the end of primary school, when your child is in year 4, the class teacher will recommend the type of secondary school he or she considers most suitable for your child.
 The final choice in this matter, however, is up to the parents.
 They decide at which local comprehensive school or grammar school they want to enrol their child.